Polish far-right "flash mobs" scare liberal thinkers

 Analysts say economic slowdown plays a role.
 Youth unemployment is at a six year high of 29 percent as Poland's economy, which defied the euro zone crisis for years, grinds almost to a halt.

-The far-right "flash mobs" have channeled unformed youthful aggression into disciplined operations with a political agenda.
+The far-right "flash mobs" have channelled unformed youthful aggression into disciplined operations with a political agenda.

-The main far-right organizations deny organizing them but there is a trail of connections - from links on each other's Facebook pages to statements praising each other's activities - that tie the groups indirectly to the new tactics.
+The main far-right organisations deny organising them but there is a trail of connections - from links on each other's Facebook pages to statements praising each other's activities - that tie the groups indirectly to the new tactics.

 A group calling itself the Independent Academic Faction (NSA) has taken responsibility for the incident in Warsaw, saying it was staged to protest against the cancelling of a nationalist debate at the university.